A BRIEF HISTORY OF PANTIES

 Roman women sometimes wore panties called subligaculum.
-However after the fall of Rome women did not usually wear panties until the end of the 18th century.
+However, after the fall of Rome women did not usually wear panties until the end of the 18th century.
 Their only underwear was a long linen garment called a shift, which they wore under their dress.
-In modern times women panties were invented again at the very end of the 18th century.
+In modern times women's panties were invented again at the very end of the 18th century.
 (At first they were called drawers).
-In the 19th century panties came to below the knee.
+In the 19th century, panties came to below the knee.

 Today we still say a pair of panties.
-That is because in the early 19th century women's underwear consisted to two separate legs joined at the waist.
+That is because in the early 19th-century women's underwear consisted of two separate legs joined at the waist.
 They really were a 'pair'.
-At first panties were usually very plain but in the late 19th century they were sometimes decorated with lace and bands.
+At first, panties were usually very plain but in the late 19th century they were sometimes decorated with lace and bands.
 In the 1860s some women began to wear colored drawers although white remained very common.
-In the 19th century panties were usually made of cotton though some women wore wool in the winter.
-In the 19th century panties were sometimes called bloomers.
+In the 19th century, panties were usually made of cotton though some women wore wool in the winter.
+In the 19th century, panties were sometimes called bloomers.
 A woman named Elizabeth Miller invented loose trousers to be worn by women.
 After 1849 Amelia Bloomer promoted the idea and they became known as bloomers after her.
 In time underwear became known as bloomers.
 The word lingerie is derived from the French word for linen, lin.
-However in the early 20th century lingerie came to mean pretty underwear.
+However, in the early 20th-century lingerie came to mean pretty underwear.

 From the early 20th century women's underwear began to be called panties rather than drawers.
-(The word panties is derived from pants.
-It was first recorded in 1908).
-In Britain and Australia panties are usually called knickers.
+It's believed the word panties is a feminine form of pants because women wore long underwear that looked like men's pants.
+The word panties was first recorded in 1908.
+But it took time to become popular.
+Yet by the early 1930s panties was the most common word for women's underwear in the USA.
+In Britain and Australia, panties are usually called knickers.
 Our word lingerie is derived from the French word for linen, lin.
 Lingerie were things made of linen.
-In the 19th century panties were usually open between the legs but in the early 20th century closed panties replaced them.
+In the 19th century, panties were usually open between the legs but in the early 20th century closed panties replaced them.
 In 1910 panties were made of rayon for the first time.
 From the mid 20th century panties were also made of nylon.
-In the 19th century panties came down to below the knee.
+In the 19th century, panties came down to below the knee.
 In the 1920s they became shorter.
 They ended above the knee.
 By the 1940s and 1950s panties had become shorter still.

 A timeline of bras and panties